-- Coverage.
 It’s essential to have a network that keeps you covered in the areas where you spend the most time.
-Verizon’s network is the strongest overall, but it’s not worth paying more for it if your home territory is covered just as well by another carrier’s.
+Verizon’s network was the strongest overall in a 2019 study by RootMetrics, but it’s not worth paying more for it if your home territory is covered just as well by another carrier’s.
 Check out coverage maps, and also ask your neighbors how good their reception is with the providers they use.

-- Speed.
 The network you use doesn’t just determine your area of coverage; it also affects your upload and download speeds.
 4G LTE speeds matter most with uploads, so if you spend a lot of time uploading, access to a 4G LTE network should be a priority for you.
 On the other hand, if you use your phone mostly for talking and texting, it’s likely you can get by with 3G or even slower speeds.

-- Usage.
 If your phone is truly for emergencies only, then you can get by with a bare-bones plan that offers a limited number of minutes and little or no data use.
 If you do a lot of calling and texting but little web surfing, you should opt for a plan with unlimited talk and text but not worry too much about data limits.
 By contrast, if you spend a lot of time listening to music or watching video on your phone, the best plan is the one that gives you the most data at the best price.
-Verizon’s data usage calculator can help you figure out how much data you need in your plan.
+AT&T’s data usage calculator can help you figure out how much data you need in your plan.

-- Customer Service.
-Evaluating customer service through reviews can be tricky since every provider has both satisfied and unsatisfied customers.
-The best information comes from surveys that talk with a large number of users.
-In a 2015 survey of more than 2,500 cell phone users, JD Power reports that customers of AT&T, T-Mobile, and Virgin Mobile are happiest with the care they receive.
-A larger survey of Consumer Reports subscribers from 2016 identifies Consumer Cellular as a standout for customer support.
-Other small companies, like Cricket, Republic Wireless, Page Plus, and Ting, also get high ratings.
+In a 2019 survey of more than 12,000 cellphone users, JD Power reports that customers of Consumer Cellular, T-Mobile, and Cricket are happiest with the care they receive.
+A large survey of Consumer Reports subscribers from 2020 also identifies Consumer Cellular as a standout for customer support.
+Other MVNOs, particularly Google Fi, also get high ratings.

-Every cell phone user is unique.
+Every cellphone user is unique.
 Only you can decide which provider is best for your needs.
 However, there are a few clear standouts.

-For instance, if you carry a phone for emergencies and hardly ever use it, FreedomPop can give you all the service you need for free.
-On the other hand, if you’re a hardcore user who does a lot of music and video streaming, it’s probably worth shelling out $60 per month for an unlimited plan from Sprint or MetroPCS.
-And if your usage varies widely from month to month, a build-your-own-plan carrier like Ting or US Mobile could be your best deal.
+For instance, if you carry a phone for emergencies and hardly ever use it, US Mobile can give you all the service you need for just $5 per month.
+On the other hand, if you’re a hardcore user who does a lot of music and video streaming, it’s probably worth shelling out $40 to $50 per month for an unlimited plan from Visible or Boost.
+And if your usage varies widely from month to month, a build-your-own-plan carrier like US Mobile could be your best deal.